-Achaean Greeks were some of the earliest settlers to solidify formal foundations in Southern Italy, their colonies based pre-existing indigenous settlements and the agricultural fertility of the area.
-In some cases, the placement of settlements w inspired by outside factors, such as the oracle at Delphi and the mythical significance of the location.
-For instance, the foundation of Croton was a result of receiving guidance from the Pythian priestess, who resided at the sanctuary dedicated to Apollo at Delphi.
+The Achaean Greeks were some of the earliest settlers to solidify formal foundations in Southern Italy, locating their colonies based on pre-existing indigenous settlements and the agricultural fertility of the area.
+In some cases, the placement of settlements was inspired by outside factors, such as the oracle at Delphi and the mythical significance of the location.
+For instance, the foundation of Croton was a result of its receiving guidance from the Pythian priestess, who resided at the sanctuary dedicated to Apollo at Delphi.